Are There Any Age Restrictions to Go Swimming with Whale Sharks?

 What Features Does the Tour Boat Offer?

 Our whale shark diving tours are conducted north of Perth on our purpose-built dive vessel, Heron Charters, which has recently undergone a major refit.
-With two showers, toilet, two easy-to-use dive ladders and comfortable seating for everyone on the tour, you’ll find it’s a feature-packed vessel with everything you need.
-Did we forget to mention that it’s been outfitted with brand-new dive equipment, including underwater scooters and SUP (Stand Up Paddle) boards?
+With two showers, toilet / change room and comfortable seating for everyone on the tour, you’ll find it’s a feature-packed vessel with everything you need.
+Did we forget to mention that it’s been outfitted with brand-new equipment, including SUP (Stand Up Paddle) boards?